 The best way to find out if you have fibroids is to book an exam with Gynecology Specialists and discuss your concerns about fibroid symptoms.

 Uterine fibroids are extremely common.
 In fact, they’re the most common non-cancerous tumors in women of childbearing age.

 Although the exact cause of fibroids is unknown, research shows that the following factors may increase your risk of developing them:

-Dr. Lee and Dr. Tang know that a hysterectomy isn’t the only solution for treating uterine fibroids.
+Dr. Lee knows that a hysterectomy isn’t the only solution for treating uterine fibroids.
 Whenever possible, they use advanced medical techniques to help you overcome painful symptoms of fibroids without surgery.

-As experts in minimally invasive gynecologic surgery, Dr. Lee and Dr. Tang may recommend one of the following procedures to identify and treat your fibroids:
+As experts in minimally invasive gynecologic surgery, Dr. Lee may recommend one of the following procedures to identify and treat your fibroids: